East and West Memorial Buildings: History

 Returning to Canada, those who served from 1939 to 1945 were honoured with the title of "veterans" and the gratitude of all Canadians.
 The Canadian government helped thousands of veterans like Stanley Lolley- a survivor of two World Wars- to get an education or establish businesses.
 Edward Dunlop of the Queen's Own Rifles was blinded in 1943 while saving others from a grenade explosion and he received the George Medal for valour.
 He was later active in the rehabilitation of disabled veterans and was awarded the Order of the British Empire for that work.

 A memorial is dedicated to the memory of 1701 Men of the Canadian Bank of Commerce who served in the Great War.

 The buildings are located on the south side of Wellington Street, across the street from the Supreme Court of Canada Building.
 Lyon Street passes between the two buildings, but they are linked by the Memorial Arch.
 Between the two lanes of Lyon Street are gardens and a large stone relief carved by Ivan Meštrović to honour those who fought in the Second World War.

 In the early 1980s, as part of Prime Minister Pierre Elliot Trudeau's plans to decentralize the federal government, Veterans Affairs' headquarters moved out of the East Memorial Building and into the Daniel J. MacDonald Building in Charlottetown, Prince Edward Island.
 Other departments have since moved in.
 Today the Department of Justice is headquartered in the East Building.
-Currently, West Memorial Building is vacant and in poor condition with plans for major renovations in the near future.
+The West Memorial Building has been vacant for several years and has been in poor condition.

 Some offices for the National Archives were also located in these buildings.

 Renovations

 The West Memorial Building was intended to be renovated from 2019-2023 to restore it to a usable condition, and from 2023-2028 the Supreme Court of Canada, Federal Court of Appeal, and the Federal Court would occupy the premises while their building undergoes renovations.
 Unexpected delays have forced the schedule to be held back by three years.

+The Supreme Court has announced that the 2026 spring term will be the last held in the Supreme Court building pending the renovations.
+The court will move to the West Memorial Building in the summer of 2026, and will begin to sit in the building in the fall term.
+It is anticipated that the renovations may take as much as a decade.
+The federal government has budgeted $1 billion for the renovations to the two buildings.